sylv/imdb-api/README.md

 - [ ] Caching ([keyv](https://www.npmjs.com/package/keyv)?)
 - [ ] Support pulling from the [IMDb Interfaces](https://www.imdb.com/interfaces/) for partial titles and episode data.
+- [ ] Support for getting title seasons and episodes (likely relies on interfaces)
 - [ ] Support for people (bios, birth date, known for, etc)
 - [ ] [IMDBImage](./src/classes/IMDBImage.ts) should be replaced with strings with a [IMDB](./src/classes/IMDB) method for getting images in specific resolutions.